How to install Omada Software Controller on Linux system

 Install MongoDB

-Omada Software Controller supports MongoDB v3 and v4.
-Since version 5.14.20, Omada Software Controller supports up to MongoDB v7.
+Prior to version 5.14.20, the Omada Software Controller supported MongoDB versions 3 and 4.
+With version 5.14.20 and above, the Omada Software Controller now supports MongoDB up to version 7.
 Here we take MongoDB v4.4 and v7 as examples to help you install MongoDB on your system.
 You can choose the matching one according to your needs.

 • For MongoDB v4.4.
 Here we help you install the MongoDB v4.4 on your system.